katmai/atlas/README.md

 docker build -t katmai/atlas:001 .
 ```

-## Customizing - these are things that should be altered for your own preference
+## 3 - Customizing - these are things that should be altered for your own preference
 - tools/u.start.sh - my command for starting up.
 - Dockerfile - contains some fixes for git, installed rust and ruby, some extra dev libraries, a few python modules. just stuff i have seen us getting stuck at over time. if i can make the road a little bit easier, maybe i should.
 - docker-compose.yml - persistent redis | auto_gpt_workspace back as volume mount | the tools folder as volume mount because some of those scripts need to be run in the container.

+## 4 - Running
+- ./tools/u.start.sh

 ## Tools
 [](./tools/u.)